quarkly/community-kit/preview/docs/Picture.md

 ## ⚙️ Usage

-Add the component to the page, put the `Image` and `Source` (optional) components in it, and see how it works in the preview mode.
+Add the component to the page, than add an Image and/or Source components (optionally) to it, and see how it works in the preview mode.

 ## 🗓 Changelog